-The school participates in the following financial aid programs: Federal Pell Grants, State of Illinois MAP Grant, Federal Direct Student and Parent Direct PLUS Loans, WIOA (Workforce Innovation and Opportunity Act), DORS (Dept. of Rehabilitation Services), Upward Mobility, IDES, IETC, Veterans Affairs Education Programs, other local government, community based and private scholarships, grants and loans.
+The school participates in the following financial aid programs: Federal Pell Grants, State of Illinois MAP Grant, Federal Direct Student and Parent Direct PLUS Loans, WIOA (Workforce Innovation and Opportunity Act), State of Illinois Department of Human Services - DORS (Division of Rehabilitation Services), Veterans Affairs Education Programs, and other local government, community based and private scholarships, grants and loans.

-Confirmation of Student Immigration and Naturalization Service (INS) Status
+Confirmation of Student U.S. Citizenship and Immigration Services (USCIS)Status

 The Capital Area School of Practical Nursing will not pay any Title IV financial aid to students whose status as eligible non-citizens has not been confirmed through the US Department of Education's Central Processor.
 Copies of the student's documentation may be collected as part of the financial aid application process through the US Department of Education's Central Processor.
-If the Central Processor is not able to match the student's information with INS, the school will request secondary confirmation using the documentation collected during the student's application process.
+If the Central Processor is not able to match the student's information with USCIS, the school will request secondary confirmation using the documentation collected during the student's application process.
 If the student fails to submit documentation during the application process, the school will send the student a letter requesting documentation and explaining the deadlines to the student.
 Financial aid processing will cease until the student submits the requested documentation.